Thank you for joining LEWAS Virtual Awards and Symposium! This page is your guide on how to successfully manage your virtual booth at our event!

 Please watch the video to see the features of the expo area.

 Step1.
 Register yourself as an exhibitor.
 You need to create an account on Hopin before accessing the event.
 You can sign up through a Google account, LinkedIn, or with any email address.
+You can have as many exhibitors as you wish registered for the event.

 Step2.
 Setting up your booth.
 The intake form is mandatory to set-up your booth and should be filled before 11 October 2020, click here Event Sponsor/Partner Intake Form.